A Mini Guide to Optimizing your Employee Discount Program

 But Why a Point-Based Rewarding System?

-The employees can redeem these points earned by them and use it to buy goods/services of brands from different categories – like merchandise, travel, lifestyle, etc.
+The employees can redeem these points and use them to buy goods/services of brands from different categories – like merchandise, travel, lifestyle, etc.

 This form of reward policy in your workplace motivates your employee to be more productive, and you will be able to identify an increase in your results.